gkontoudis/decentralized-GP/README.md

 # Decentralized Gaussian Processess for Multi-Robot Systems

-Demonstration of the decentralized methods for Gaussian processes [1].
+Demonstration of decentralized methods for Gaussian processes [1].
 For further details check the paper [here](http://www.georgekontoudis.com/).

 ## Contents